Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 after training model will be saved in models folder and train, test data used for training will be stored in data folder.

-How to run the app on local host? go to command prompt and enter streamlit run app.py
+How to run the app on local host?
+<br>go to command prompt and enter streamlit run app.py

 ## Deployment
-Application has been deployed to streamlit cloud and connected github to streamlit for continuous deployment. every commit to github will automatically deploy to the streamlit. i haven't Dockerized the appication because my PC configuration is very poor but i have added the docker file for future improvements.
+Application has been deployed to streamlit cloud and connected github to streamlit for continuous deployment. every commit to github will automatically deploy to the streamlit.
+<br>i haven't Dockerized the appication because my PC configuration is very poor but i have added the docker file for future improvements.

 ## Tools and languages used
 1. Python